Hundreds Evacuated Amid Raging Forest Fire In Turkey: Report

 "Everyone is working hard.
 I'm on my 36th hour of service.
 We can say the fire is partially under control," said Izmir firefighter Arjin Erol.

-The fire started on Thursday and was quickly spread to residential areas by winds blowing at 50 kilometres (30 miles) an hour.
+The fire started on Thursday and spread quickly to residential areas by winds blowing at 50 kilometres (30 miles) an hour.

-Turkish Interior Minister Ali Yerlikaya said 900 residents in five affected districts were evacuated overnight in Izmir.
+Turkish Interior Minister Ali Yerlikaya said 900 residents in five affected districts had been evacuated Friday night in Izmir.

 The fire damaged 16 buildings and affected 78 people, with 29 of them admitted to hospital, the Turkish health ministry said.